 The Special Events and Permitting Section of the Henderson Police Department can be reached by calling (702) 267-5015.

 Below are the applications packets for the various permits and requests.
-Applications can be completed and faxed to (702) 267-5601 or mailed to PO Box 95050, Henderson, NV 89009-5050.
+Applications can be completed and submitted online or mailed to PO Box 95050, Henderson, NV 89009-5050.
 You may also start your permit request by clicking on the Contact Henderson link.
 Please contact the event coordinators office with any questions.

 Special Events/Permit Applications frequently asked questions: